-We are proud to provide you with our 2021 Consumer Confidence Report (CCR).
-The annual water quality report covers all testing performed between January 1 and December 31, 2021.
-Our team of professionals has spent countless hours collecting samples, analyzing data, focusing on superior quality water, and our vision, "to serve customers, communities, employees, shareholders, and the environment at world class levels."
-Our Mission, Vision, and Values bind us together to provide life-sustaining water for our customers, community, and each other.
+We are proud to provide you with our 2022 Consumer Confidence Report (CCR).
+This annual water quality report covers all testing performed between January 1 and December 31, 2022.
+Our team of professionals has spent countless hours collecting samples, analyzing data, and focusing on superior-quality water and our vision: to serve customers, communities, employees, shareholders, and the environment at world-class levels.
+Our mission, vision, and values bind us together to provide life-sustaining water for our customers, our community, and each other.

 As you review the data in the Test Results section, keep in mind that many substances are detected at levels that vary throughout the year and at different locations.
-As a reminder, just because a substance is detected, does not mean the water is unsafe.
-Natural waters, including the sources used by SJWTX, contain a wide range of natural substances; in fact, some of the minerals detected are essential for good health.
+As a reminder, just because a substance is detected does not mean the water is unsafe.
+Natural waters, including the sources used by the Texas Water Company, contain a wide range of natural substances; in fact, some of the minerals detected are essential for good health.

 The water source is one of the primary factors that affect the levels of the substances reflected in this report.
-SJWTX supplies both groundwater and surface water to our customers.
+The Texas Water Company supplies both groundwater and surface water to our customers.
 Your system relies entirely on groundwater.
 Generally, groundwater is harder and contains more natural minerals than surface water.
 On the other hand, surface water typically contains small levels of natural organic substances and requires treatment by filtration.
 Regardless of the source, regulations require that we disinfect the water with chlorine and maintain a minimum level of chlorine residual throughout the distribution system.